Kolclo/Artifacts-MMO-Client/README.md

 - [x] Get a list of characters from API
 - [x] Display character list to user
 - [x] Allow for character selection

+make pygame module
+separate gamestate from character and mapper